 Identifying Motivational Blocks

 Our social environments and community critically impacts how we see ourselves and assess our personal strengths and weaknesses.
 These environments can accurately predict how well we meet our basic physical and psychological needs both as children and as adults (Otundo, 2020).
 The behavior that our community presents to us as socially acceptable or socially rewarded defines our understanding of what is and isn’t possible, and the process of rethinking what it means to live authentically can become clouded by the limits pushed on us by our community.

-Ambivalence about something develops when there are strong feelings about the benefits and weaknesses of two approaches to a challenge.
+Ambivalence about something develops when there are strong feelings about the pro's and con's of two approaches to a challenge.
 For example, eating healthier.
 We may fully understand that we’ll feel better without that second pack of chips, yet also understand that making a healthy meal will take time and energy to complete.

 Ambivalence is a normal human reaction when addressing a change in behavior.
 If pushed toward one option, we may defend the need for the other option due to the desire to be in control of our major decisions.
 Ambivalence can cause us to reject the influence of others who we envision as not in a position to understand the full impact of the outcome (Douaihy, 2014).

 When looking inward toward our values, beliefs and personal goals, we may not feel a sense of empathy for our own needs, nor experience our own needs as acceptable or worthwhile.
 These feelings may come from internalized messages from our family or community, they may be rooted in fear, or they may have an origin that cannot quite be placed.
 Addressing these emotions positively is aided by both unconditional positive regard (click here for more information on unconditional positive regard) and the use of affirmations (click here for more information on affirmations) (Douaihy, 2014).